Mexico | Hiking + Trekking | Travel Guides

-Sayulita Beaches: Detailed Guide to the Area’s Best
+Sayulita Beaches: Complete Guide to the Area’s Best

-This tiny corner of the globe is pure bliss for beginner and intermediate surfers looking to catch a consistent break, and sun worshippers simply looking for a break from it all.
+Sayulita is pure bliss for beginner and intermediate surfers looking to catch a consistent break, sun worshippers simply looking for a break from it all, and everyone in between!

-Whether you are visiting just for the weekend from Puerto Vallarta or Guadalajara or planning to stick around town for a while, make sure to take an opportunity to lose the crowds and explore some of the area’s lesser trodden golden sands.
+Whether you are visiting just for the weekend from Puerto Vallarta or Guadalajara or planning to stick around town for a while, make sure to take an opportunity to lose the crowds and explore some of the Sayulita’s lesser trodden golden beaches.

-Here’s what you need to know for visiting Sayulita beaches located within a 3-mile (5 km) radius of the central plaza.
+Here’s what you need to know for visiting the most worthwhile beaches within a 3-mile (5 km) radius of Sayulita’s central plaza.

 Our guide includes helpful tips for getting to and accessing each beach, what to see and do once you are there, and how to snag an entire beach for yourself just minutes from town.